Telicent-io/telicent-core-charts/charts/telicent-core/charts/traefik-proxy/README.md

 *Traefik Proxy* routes traffic to the various Telicent Apps using their default service names and ports.
 If either of those details changes, you can use this section to correctly referer to those apps.
-Example: overriding Search UI chart value `fullnameOverride: "search-ui"` the correct host value would be `searchUi:"search-ui:8080"`
+Example: overriding Search UI chart value `fullnameOverride: "search-ui"` the correct host value would be `searchUi: "search-ui:8080"`

 | Name                    | Description                                                                                                                                                | Value |
 | ----------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------- | ----- |